 Participating in training is a lot like eating vegetables.
 We know it’s good for us, but it’s not always easy to force it down.
 However, it’s essential for employees to stay up to date on a myriad of information, from products and services to technology and consumer trends.
 Workers who are more knowledgeable are usually more engaged and productive, which leads to better customer experiences and higher sales.
-Aside from making it mandatory, how can you get your staff to participate in employee training?
+Aside from making it mandatory, how can you get your staff or partner sales reps to participate in training?

 1. Use Gamification: One of our manufacturing clients had an ingenious idea to make sure that retail employees were suggesting their products above all other brands on the shelf.
 Realizing that employees would talk more about products about which they were more informed, they engaged us to build a training website where employees would take short multiple-choice product quizzes each month.
 Participants who answered a certain number of questions correctly would earn badges and be entered into a monthly drawing for prizes like iPads or video game systems.
 The quizzes were short and could be taken on a mobile device.
 The site also included a leaderboard showing top performers for the month.

 Adding game and competitive elements can make even the driest information more palatable.
 Many times you need minimal or even zero monetary rewards for these programs, especially if you have a competitive group for whom bragging rights are the best prize.
 (Ahem, sales.)